To find out more about your child’s curriculum please see your child’s teacher or click on their Year group on the left.

 We have also included information regarding Forest Schools.
 Each class will have their alloted time with our Forest Schools Co-ordinator.
 This link will give you more information what is covered.

-School Results - this section has been updated to include the previous full Academic Year, end of year results.
+This section has been updated to include the Academic Year 2013/2014 end of Year results.

 This section will give details on how we aim to achieve this.